 Recreational therapy: All of the children and adolescents in our ODD treatment facility’s programs will participate in recreational therapy, which includes participating in activities such as creative arts, sports, social outings, park outings, adventure programs, and leisure.
 These activities are designed to aid in the development of appropriate social skills.

 Education: Every individual in our oppositional defiant disorder treatment center’s residential program here at Millcreek in Arkansas will attend our fully accredited school program, which is held Monday through Friday.
 Each adolescent or teen will be given a distinct, individualized education plan based on his or her specific academic needs.

 Depending on the ODD treatment track in which your child is enrolled, in addition to the presence of any specific treatment needs, they may also participate in some, or all, of the following:

 - Individual therapy (provided on a weekly basis)

 - Family therapy (held at least 2 times each month)

 - Student council

-Once your child has completed the residential treatment program, our case managers will meet with you and your child in order to help identify what the next best plan of action should be.
-These case managers can help schedule any necessary follow-up appointments with outpatient providers and can provide you and your child with specific resources that are available for support within your community.
+Once your child has completed the facility’s residential ODD treatment program, our case managers will meet with you and your child in order to help identify what the next best plan of action should be.
+These case managers can help schedule any necessary follow-up appointments with outpatient providers and can provide you and your child with specific resources that are available for support within your community in Arkansas.
 Additionally, for those patients who qualify, there is the option of entering into a waiver program where individuals can return home and still receive any additional assistance with daily living skills that may be needed.
-At Millcreek, we will do everything in our power to make your child’s transition back into his or her home life as smooth and seamless as possible.
+At Millcreek, we will do everything in our power to make your child’s transition back into their home life as smooth and seamless as possible.